Hamza007-pro/JAX_RS/README.md

   "dateCreation": "2024-01-01",
   "type": "COURANT"
 }
-Update Account
-URL: /banque/updateCompte/{id}
-Method: PUT
-Content Type: application/json or application/xml
-Example JSON Request Body
-json
+Testing and Usage
+Use Postman or Insomnia for API requests.
+To specify response format, set the Accept header to application/json or application/xml.

+Contribution
+Fork the repo.
+Create a feature branch:
+bash
 Copy code
-{
-  "solde": 1200.00,
-  "dateCreation": "2024-01-01",
-  "type": "EPARGNE"
-}
-Delete Account
-URL: /banque/deleteCompte/{id}
-Method: DELETE
-Usage
-To test this API, you can use tools like Insomnia or Postman.
-Make sure to set the Accept header to either application/json or application/xml to receive responses in your preferred format.

-Contributing
-Contributions are welcome!
-Please follow these steps:

-Fork the repository.
-Create a feature branch (git checkout -b feature/AmazingFeature).
+git checkout -b feature/NewFeature
+Commit your changes:
+bash
+Copy code
-Commit your changes (git commit -m 'Add some AmazingFeature').
+git commit -m 'Add new feature'
-Push to the branch (git push origin feature/AmazingFeature).
-Open a Pull Request.
+Push to your branch and open a Pull Request.
 License
-Distributed under the MIT License.
-See LICENSE for more information.
+This project is distributed under the MIT License.
+See LICENSE for details.